dalesgit/logseq/pages/SD Training Nov 14.md

 		- What are the gains and losses of staying? ... of leaving?
 		- e.g. Woman who lost her husband on a mission trip.
 She was "standing on her faith" that the setting was a Godly thing.
 To disabuse her of that would be to leave her with nothing (until she's ready to change)
 		- usually when people come to SD the typical "theodicy" answers are not working.
+		- SD often presents with "Chaos narrative" -- imagines life as never getting better; stuck in their suffering narrative.
+Talk about **fear**